 The term “heart condition” can seem very daunting.
 But the term is a broad one used to describe a large number of conditions varying in severity and potentiality for serious complications.
 One of these conditions is high blood pressure, also commonly referred to as hypertension.
 Hypertension can cause a series of symptoms, some of them very uncomfortable, and most of which should be addressed in a medical capacity.
-University Urgent Care in Fort Worth, TX is open seven days a week with a staff of ER doctors and nurse practitioners, readily equipped to treat your hypertension symptoms.
+University Urgent Care in Fort Worth, TX is open seven days a week with a staff of care providers, readily equipped to treat your hypertension symptoms.
 Our facility is conveniently located and easily accessible to the Frisco Heights, Paschal, TCU, and Tanglewood neighborhoods.

 WHAT ARE THE WARNING SIGNS OF HIGH BLOOD PRESSURE?

 Hypertension or high blood pressure is a chronic heart condition that occurs when blood is pumped through the artery walls with more force than usual.
 65% of Americans 60 years of age and older are currently experiencing some degree of hypertension.
 African Americans, obese individuals, and those who smoke, drink excessively, and do not exercise are at an increased risk of suffering from high blood pressure.
 Hypertension appears to be hereditary and commonly afflicts multiple generations of a family.
 The warning signs of high blood pressure include:

 - Chest pain

 WHAT SHOULD I DO IF I HAVE HIGH BLOOD PRESSURE?